 - Recreational and social activities: if social or recreational activities were primarily done for personal pleasure, then they are typically not compensable.
 For example, a worker plays basketball with co-workers during an afternoon break using a basketball hoop in a courtyard maintained by the employer.
 The worker jumps up and taps the backboard after the game and injures his knee.
 The injury would be excluded.

 - Drug and alcohol use: If an employer suspects or knows drugs or alcohol played a role in an employee’s injuries, the burden of proof is on the employer to prove that drugs or alcohol was a major cause of the injury.
 Additionally, the employer must not have permitted, encouraged or had knowledge of use.

 Q: In Oregon, can HR managers and specialists recommend specific medical clinics to an injured worker?

 A: No, they cannot.

 An employer is not allowed to direct a worker’s medical care.
 However, as a service to employees, the employer could provide a list of occupational health providers in the area.
 The list would need to include more than one provider and could also include a disclaimer that the employer is not directing care but providing a list of local providers as a convenience to employees.

-If you are an HR manager or specialist and would like to hear more about how the Go To Ortho’s award-winning orthopedic surgeons can be a good option for your employees, contact Jessica McBurney at firstname.lastname@example.org to learn more or request an in-person meeting.
+If you are an HR manager or specialist and would like to hear more about how Go To Ortho’s award-winning orthopedic surgeons can be a good option for your employees, contact Go To Ortho at firstname.lastname@example.org to learn more or request an in-person meeting.

-Are you an injured worker?
-Go To Ortho is an immediate injury care clinic, where you can see an orthopedic specialist immediately, no appointment needed.
+If you are an injured worker, Go To Ortho is an urgent care clinic in Beaverton & Lake Oswego, where you can see an orthopedic specialist immediately, no appointment needed.
 We’re experienced at walking you through the workers’ compensation claim process.
-Contact us for more information, or just stop by the clinic.
+Contact us at 503.850.9950 for more information, or just stop by the clinic.